 Feather River Academy (FRA), fully Accredited by the Schools Commission of the Western Association of Schools and Colleges, is a County Community School established by the Sutter County Superintendent of Schools to provide specialized education services for students who require an alternative education program.
 Feather River Academy is housed on a campus next door to the Sutter County Superintendent of Schools Office.
 FRA is an innovative alternative education program offering individualized educational options in a safe, challenging, and need-fulfilling environment.
 Students are encouraged to acknowledge responsibility in both the local and global community.
-Students prepare for a successful quality life according to their individual needs.
+Students prepare for a successful guality life according to their individual needs.
 Students in grades 7 - 12 who are at risk of being expelled, have been expelled, are referred by courts, probation or parents who have requested a voluntary transfer are served by Feather River Academy.
 FRA offers short-term Independent Study for students who demonstrate a high degree of independence and prefer a self-guided program under the guidance of a credentialed teacher.
 Independent study is an alternative to classroom instruction for at-risk youth and is consistent with the county office's course of study and not an alternative curriculum.
 Feather River Academy strives to provide individual students with a choice of ways to acquire the values, skills and knowledge for success in the school setting.
 Upon enrollment at FRA, students and families engage in a robust planning and goal setting process that culminates in the establishment of an Individualized Learning and Success Plan.
 Progress on this plan is monitored closely by teachers, counselors and the students themselves.
-All programs work closely with students and parents to provide a focused instructional program with a goal of students returning back to their home school within 2 semesters or graduating from FRA.
-The enrollment at FRA fluctuates during the school year between 30 and 75 students, with 2021 enrollment at about 33 students.
-According to the Fall 2020 Dashboard 89% of students are socioeconomically disadvantaged, 0% are Foster Youth and 4% are English learners.
-On average there are 1-2 English learners who may or may not be enrolled at the time of testing, which makes tracking data specific to English language proficiency challenging, while meeting student privacy requirements.
+All programs work closely with students and parents to provide a focused instructional program that leads to graduation or eventual return to their home school.
+The enrollment at FRA fluctuates during the school year between 30 and 75 students.
 Data collected is not always truly reflective or informative due to the small sample size of participants, especially in subgroups.
 Additionally, students who enroll in FRA are typically not prepared for the rigor of AP courses however, if needed AP course work can be accessed for students who demonstrate need but it is not a standard part of the program.
 FRA doesn't expel pupils so there are no actions or services to address pupil expulsion rate.
 Over the past several years, enrollment declined significantly and students that were referred, require a much higher level of support.
 To provide this support and to meet the increasing needs of our students, FRA added an additional .5 FTE (2.5 FTE increased to 3 FTE) in 2018/19 school year, and continued that into the 2019/20 school year.
 1 FTE counselor was recently added to provide more academic and social emotional support for students in the 2020/21 school year.
 Student and staff feedback indicates a positive impact from the increased counseling support.
 This action will continue in the 21-24 LCAP actions and services.

 Dashboard data reflected throughout the plan was published in 2019 and is reflective of the 2018/19 school year.
 In 2018/19 there were 48 students enrolled.
-It should be noted on the Dashboard, only status and change data is displayed when subgroups are between 11 and 29 students and data is not displayed for subgroups with less than 11 students.
-This is the case for many of the indicators on the FRA Dashboard.
+The CAASPP is only administered in 7th, 8th and 11th grades.
+On the Dashboard, only status and change data is displayed when subgroups are between 11 and 29 students and data is not displayed for subgroups with less than 11 students.